 We do not sell or rent personal information collected through Examity’s Website to anyone.

 We may share your personal information as follows:

-Examity’s Site may contain links to other sites, including those of third parties or business partners.
-While we seek to link only to sites that share our high standards and respect for privacy, we cannot be responsible for the privacy practices other websites use.
-By accessing other third party websites or applications through our Site, you are consenting to the terms and privacy policies of those websites.
-It is possible that other parties may collect personally identifiable information about your online activities over time and across different web sites when you use Examity’s Site.
+Examity’s Website may contain links to other websites, including those of third parties or business partners.
+While we seek to link only to websites that share our high standards and respect for privacy, we cannot be responsible for the privacy practices other websites use.
+By accessing other third-party websites or applications through our Website, you are consenting to the terms and privacy policies of those websites.
+It is possible that other parties may collect personally identifiable information about your online activities over time and across different websites when you use Examity’s Website.